zbaylin/bibliotech/README.md

 #### Book Management
 All books and stock are the first items seen on the web interface.
-Here the admininstrator can review the stock of books, add stock to a book, and add a book to the stock.
+Here the administrator can review the stock of books, add stock to a book, and add a book to the stock.
 All is done through an intuitive, easy to use HTML5 based interface.

 <img src="/demo/manage_books.png?raw=true" width="350px">